pocomane/little_unix_for_windows/Readme.md

 How it Works
 ------------

-The main script mainly copy files from the MSYS2 installation.
-It also install some MSYS2 package if missing.
-The full file list is:
+The main script first copies the content of the `./root` subfolder in the target directory.
+Then it install the following file from the MSYS system (it also install some package in MSYS if it is missing):

 - usr/bin/mkpasswd.exe
 - usr/bin/cygwin-console-helper.exe